strackovski/simplex/readme.md

 ####Page features

-   * Bring structure to your web site with user-defined human friendly links
+   * User-defined human friendly links
-   * Use page queries to clearly define publishing criteria and rules for each page
+   * Page queries for defining publishing criteria for each page
-   * *View templates*

 ####Templating and theming

    * Supports templates written in pure PHP and Twig templating engine
-   * Theme templates recieve data from pages, no usage-pattern regarding display is enforced
-   * Theme upload and selection supported in UI
    * Create your own theme by following very few very simple rules
-   * Theme assets (styles, scripts) are compressed and minified for maximum performance
+   * Assetic for asset compression and minification available

 ####Users and security

-   * Multiuser support with very basic content change-tracking
-   * Two user groups for editors and administrators with different levels of access
+   * Two user groups for editors and administrators
    * Full user profile for each user
    * Support for public user registration
    * Secure password and credentials storage
-   * Account activation and reactivation via email
+   * Secure account activation and reactivation procedure

-Technical
+Built with
 ----
 Uses the following software packages to work:

    * Any SQL server supported by Doctrine 2 ORM for data storage